Skip to main content

 The Reinstein Family Archives is housed at the Anna M. Reinstein Memorial Library.
 This special collection contains documents that encapsulate the history of the family with focus on the lives of Boris Isaevich Reinstein, Anna Mogilova Reinstein, Honorine Reinstein, Nadina Reinstein Kavinoky, Victor Reinstein, and Julia Boyer Reinstein.
 Onsite access to The Reinstein Family Archives is by appointment only.
 Presently there are 102.25 cubic feet of records in the Archives with dates spanning from 1805-1998.
 Online access to a selected set of items from the Archives is made available in partnership with New York Digital Heritage Collections.

-NY Heritage
+NY Digital Heritage digital collections logo

 Home School and Virtual Learning Help